-At Kynetix, we quickly realised the potential benefits that Block Chain technology, in particular the distributed ledger technology (DLT) could bring to the ecosystem in which we operate.
+At Kynetix, we quickly realised the potential benefits that blockchain and distributed ledger technology (DLT) in general could bring to the ecosystem in which we operate.
 After publishing a well-received white paper, we launched the Commodity Blockchain Consortium in November 2015, which brought together a number of significant physical market participants with whom we are now developing 3 real-world use cases.

 Our heritage lies deep within connecting the physical economy to the financial markets.
 This includes the dematerialisation of physical documents notoriously used across the value chain.
 From warrants and receipts to bills of lading, Sentinel has been successfully deployed across a number of global exchanges to enable secure, transparent and legally binding electronic title transfer and settlement.